shakirayoub/Select-a-file-split-it-and-show-details-about-it.-/README.md

 About:
 --------
 This program opens a frame and asks the user to select a file by clicking on the BROWSE button.
 It then shows the details of the file and splits the file into some parts.
-We can then go to the path where the selected file and splitted files are saves by clicking on SAVED FILES button.
+We can then go to the path where the selected file and splitted files are saved by clicking on SAVED FILES button.

 Details of API: